-NOTE 13 - INSTALLMENT PURCHASE CONTRACTS PAYABLE
+NOTE 13 - INSTALLMENT PURCHASE CONTRACT PAYABLE

-The Library entered into two installment purchase contract agreements under which the related equipment, a telephone system and a lighting upgrade, will become the property of the Library when all terms of the purchase contract agreement are met.
-Assets under these agreements total \$100,510 at December 31, 2022.
-That amount is net of amortization of \$45,047, which is included with depreciation expense.
-The following is a schedule of future minimum lease payments under the outstanding installment purchase contract, together with the net present value of the minimum payments as of December 31, 2022:
+The Library entered into an installment purchase contract agreement under which the related equipment, a lighting upgrade, will become the property of the Library when all terms of the purchase contract agreement are met.
+Assets under the agreements total \$78,949 at December 31, 2023.
+That amount is net of amortization of \$36,586, which is included with depreciation expense.
+The installment purchase contract was paid off during the year ended December 31, 2023.